 Exists where a business and financial relationship between the university and an external entity compromises the integrity of institutional decision-making.
-Such conflicts may arise in situations:
+Conflicts may arise in situations:

-· intellectual property rights owned by SUNY/RF which has been licensed to an outside entity in exchange for equity royalties or other forms of financial remuneration
+· Intellectual property rights owned by SUNY or RF which has been licensed to an outside entity in exchange for equity royalties or other forms of financial remuneration

-· stock or other equity holdings included as part of SUNY/RF’s investment and endowment portfolio
+· Stock or other equity holdings included as part of a SUNY or RF investment and endowment portfolio

-· money or other non-monetary resources provided to SUNY/RF by an external entity or individual.
+· Money or other non-monetary resources provided to SUNY or RF by an external entity or individual

 An ICOI may involve any university activity carried out in the pursuit of the university’s mission.
 Of significant concern are conflicts that create the potential for inappropriate influence over human subjects research, particularly to the safety and care of subjects enrolled in the research and the integrity of the research.